bbakunowicz/insulo/README.md

 # Future plans
 There are plans to extend the library with middleware components enabling data access and components responsible for presenting data in the frontend layer.

+# Licensing
+The entire project is licensed under the Apache-2.0 License, while the insulo template, located in the packages/cra-template-insulo directory is licensed under the MIT License.